 The Quick Retrospective may not look too different from other retrospectives like Mad Sad Glad, Keep Problem Try, Start Stop Continue, and especially the 4Ls Retrospective.
 But, we can assure you, with this one, it’s all in the timing.

-While other retrospectives may range between five to fifteen minutes (or unlimited time if you have it to spare and hit a good talking point), it is essential that each point made during this meeting is less than a minute long.
+While other retrospectives may range between five to fifteen minutes per suggestion (or unlimited time if you have it to spare and hit a good talking point), it is essential that each point made during this meeting is less than a minute long.

 What was good?